madetech/handbook/guides/equality-diversity-and-inclusion/about-di-community.md

 ## Can I see what is discussed without joining?

-Minutes are added to the [inclusion repository](https://github.com/madetech/inclusion) for all meetings from the community.
+Minutes are added to the [inclusion repository](https://github.com/madetech/inclusion) for all meetings from the community up to 27/10/2021.
+More recent minutes are available in this [Google Doc](https://docs.google.com/document/d/1JtDxGlA2v1uX2dycJQKZ_8Ff41t8jeriWqzFkGPQI7w/view)

 ## How else can I get involved?